in

 • It is sometimes performed only by women, and sometimes it is performed exclusively only by men.
 Yet, it is always done in groups, even if it varies from region to region.

-Amazigh Dance: Traditional Rules That Every dancer follows.
+Amazigh Dance: Traditional Rules That Every Dancer Follows.

 • After remaining motionless, Ahwash dancers moved slowly while maintaining dance rules.
 This is with a slight swinging playing on the rhythms of drums while chanting.